DTU-NST/SocialDataExam/content/posts/Paper.md

 ### Our approach to preprocessing the San Francisco dataset

-At a first glance, the dataset contains a lot of missing data
+At a first glance, the dataset contains a lot of missing data, which needs to preprocessed before diving into an analysis.

-We then removed all N/A's and explored the compliance status for the different industries.
-We also filtered based on compliance, as we are interested in learning more about the emissions from the ones that comply.
 #THOMAS WRITE PREPROCESSING

 ## Identifying interesting patterns